Free Kanji Flashcards for JLPT N5 & N4

 Take the Quiz →Take the Practice Off-Screen

 Two MJ-published companions to the daily flashcards.
-Built for the same patient, considered approach to learning.
+Built for the same patient, deliberate approach to learning.

-The same N5 kanji you study here, on guided practice paper.
-Stroke order, traced characters, and room to write your own.
-Pairs directly with the daily flashcards above.
+The same N5 kanji you study here, on guided paper.
+Stroke order, traced characters, and 1,900 practice boxes.
+A write-on PDF for GoodNotes and Notability that pairs directly with the daily flashcards above.

 View the Workbook →